We have provided answers to most of your immigration questions

 To apply for a work permit, a worker needs: a job offer letter, a contract, a copy of the LMIA, and the LMIA number.

-If you have a work permit that’s about to expire or you need to make changes to it, you need to apply to extend it or change the conditions on it.
-You need to apply at least 30 days before your current work permit expires.
-You can’t extend your work permit beyond the expiry date of your passport.
+If your work permit is about to expire or you need to make changes to it, you need to apply to extend it or change the conditions on it.
+You should apply at least 30 days before your current work permit expires.
+You can't extend your work permit beyond the expiry date of your passport.